ibrolord/ansible/README.md

 # ansible-elasticsearch

-Ansible role for 2.x Elasticsearch.
+Ansible role for 1.x Elasticsearch.
 Currently this works on Debian and RedHat based linux systems.
 Tested platforms are:
+The newer

 * Ubuntu 14.04/16.04
 * Debian 8